grantshandy/thes/README.md

         --horizontal    Prints synonyms horizontally
     -s, --shell         Opens an interactive thesaurus shell -V, --version       Prints version information
-    -v, --verbose       Prints verbose output, this includes parts of speech for each word.
+    -v, --verbose       Prints verbose output, this includes parts of speech for each word

 OPTIONS:
-    -t, --type <PART OF SPEECH>    Select what parts of speech the synonyms returned will have. [possible values: verb, adjective, adverb, noun]
+    -t, --type <PART OF SPEECH>    Select what parts of speech the synonyms returned will have [possible values: verb, adjective, adverb, noun]

 ARGS:
     <WORD>    Word to find synonyms for